MitchellTesla/Max-Q_ml/README.md

 M-L D-L Software

-Research and Development of advanced gradient boosting algorithms implemented in artificial neural-networks and virtual environments in a form of Time-Series execution.
+Research and Development of advanced gradient boosting algorithms implemented in artificial neural-networks and virtual environments as a form of Time-Series execution.

 NOTICE: Repositories are currently under construction and a (WIP) work in progress, some repos not fully-functional without authorization.